NLP2CT/TransGEC/README.md

 # TransGEC: Improving Grammaticial Error Correction with Translationese

-The code for Understanding and Improving Grammaticial Error Correction with Translationese.
+The code for "TransGEC: Improving Grammaticial Error Correction with Translationese".
 Our models were trained using the NVIDIA Tesla V100 32G and A100 40G GPUs.

 ## Citation